modxcms/revolution/README.md

 ### Copyright

-MODX Revolution is copyright 2006-2018 by MODX, LLC.
+Copyright (c) MODX, LLC.
+All Rights Reserved.

-All rights reserved.
+For complete copyright information, see the [COPYRIGHT](./COPYRIGHT "Copyright") file at the top-level directory of this distribution.

 ### License